Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 The methods I will use to do this are...

 The data I will use are (my own data/ data publicly available at YYY/ simulations)

+The Temnospondyls were a highly diverse and successful order of amphibian-like tetrapods that arose during the Carboniferous.
+Managing to survive the devastating Permian extinction, they persisted through the Triassic but were almost entirely wiped out by the smaller Triassic-Jurassic extinction.
+The latest known temnospondyl species died off during the Cretaceous.
+There is controversy about the placement of Temnospondyli with regards to Amphibia.
+It is unclear whether temnospondyls were an ancestral group to amphibians, or whether they were an divergent group with no modern descendents.
+Their relationship to Lepospondyls, another extinct clade extant at the same time and suffering from the same ambiguity, is likewise confused.

+A seminal paper by Yates and Warren in 2000 created a phylogeny of the temnospondyls using parsimony.
+I plan to use the character data from this paper to create a tree using maximum likelihood methods.
+I further intend to apply biogeographical methods (currently, I am looking into the Ramachandran and Rosenberg paper) to analyze the geographical distribution of the represented taxa, taking into account the long geologic time scales over which the species are distributed.

 ## Methods